Gluten-Free Crostini Bread (No Yeast, Tomato Basil)

 - Use fresh basil last: Wait to add the basil until right before serving so it stays vibrant and fresh.
 If you add it too early, it can wilt from the heat.

 - Add toppings right before eating: This is a big one!
-If you assemble too far in advance, the tomato juices and balsamic glaze can soften the bread.
-Keep the bread and toppings separate until just before serving for the best texture.
+If you assemble too far in advance, the tomato juices, fresh basil, and balsamic glaze can soften the bread.
+Add them just before serving for the best texture.

 Delicious Serving Suggestions